geconfronteerd/MemberScraper/README.md

 # My Discord Self-Bot

-A tool for automation and testing in Discord (for educational purposes).
+A multi tool that makes your Discord experience better!

 ---